Virtuoso

 A Portrait of Leila Josefowicz

 I have a dear old friend, an impresario by vocation, who calls at the last minute to say he’s off to the opera… the ballet… the symphony.
 Do I want to go?
 I do!
-And I am charmed by this man who knows so much about music yet irredeemably pronounces Mozart as “Mo’s art.”
-He’s also deaf in one ear — so no stereo.
-I walk, or sit, on his good side, and he reminds me that he’s better off than Beethoven, who had suffered almost total hearing loss by symphony number five.
-But when circumstances call for a genial gibe, I suggest visiting the Leaning Tower of Pizza.
+(He riffs about going to the opera because it makes him feel young.
+And he is a septuagenarian.)
+I am charmed by this man who knows so much about music yet irredeemably pronounces Mozart as “Mo’s art.”
+When he does, I genially suggest a visit to the Leaning Tower of Pizza.

 Robert Friedman and I were introduced in 1980 by a mutual friend when he and his then-wife Suzanne gave me a place to stay in their San Francisco home during a visit from LA to photograph the Symphony’s then-music director, Edo de Waart, whom we dubbed Edo Divorce because he’d been married six times.